AusejoPenelope/E-Commerce_Profitability_Analysis/README.md

 **Insight 6 — Top Products by Return Rate**
 A small group of products drives a large share of total returns.

+**Insight 7 — ROAS Dashboard**
+Email marketing and Facebook Ads have the lowest aggregate ROAS.
+On the other hand TikTok Ads and Influencers have the highest.

 ### 🧭 Recommendations
 **Recommendation 1 — Reduce High Return Rates**
 Improve product descriptions, sizing guidance, and quality checks.